Wife–sister narratives in the Book of Genesis: Comparison to other cultures

 Political marriages were common occurrences in the Ancient Near East, which typically meant that a resident alien would offer one of his daughters to the monarch as a diplomatic action and to protect himself and his family.
 James Hoffmeier interprets the wife-sister narratives found in the Book of Genesis as reflecting that practice; in his view Abraham and Isaac were traveling in foreign territory without any daughters to offer the local ruler and attempted to create similar diplomatic relationships by presenting their wives as potential gifts.

 Source criticism

 From the perspective of source criticism, these three accounts would appear to be variations on the same theme, with the oldest explication being that in Gen. 12.
 In the past, the first and third accounts have been attributed to the Yahwist source (or J source), and the second account has been attributed to the Elohist source (or the E source) via source criticism.
-However, it has also been proposed that similarities between these narratives is because they are oral variations of one original story.
+However, it has also been proposed that similarity between these narratives is because they are oral variations of one original story.
 Recently, it has been thought that the second and third accounts were based on and had knowledge of the first account.
 According to critics, such as T.D.
 Alexander, there are different theories about the sources but none can be proven to be flawless.